wawanwiratno/intro2qcworkshop/README.md

 ## Welcome 👋

-This repository contains the learning materials for the Introduction to Quantum Computing workshop for High School STEM Students.
+This repository holds the learning materials for the Introduction to Quantum Computing workshop for High School STEM Students.

 The repository contains: